“The Skin I Live In” Review

 The Skin I Live In (2011)

-‘The Skin I Live In’, which is based on the novel by Thierry Jonquet ‘Mygale’ (1995), touches upon many topics and themes: obsession, crime, personal tragedy, madness, revenge, power, betrayal, gender, sexual identity and death.
-At times resembling ‘Boxing Helena’ (1993) in terms of its portrayal of obsession bordering madness and surgical experimentation, or ‘Irreversible’ (2002) in terms of its horror impact, at times ‘Eyes Without a Face’ (1960) in terms of its plot structure, it seems that the film appeals to the audience in the same way as Mary Shelley’s ‘Frankenstein’ (1818) still does.
+‘The Skin I Live In’, based on the novel by Thierry Jonquet ‘Mygale’ (1995), touches upon many topics and themes: obsession, crime, personal tragedy, madness, revenge, power, betrayal, gender, sexual identity and death.
+At times resembling ‘Boxing Helena’ (1993) in a way it portrays obsessive madness and surgical experimentation, or ‘Irreversible’ (2002) in terms of its horror impact, at others – ‘Eyes Without a Face’ (1960) in terms of the plot structure, it seems that the film appeals to the audience in the same way as Mary Shelley’s ‘Frankenstein’ (1818) may still do.

-The acting is great in the film.
-Antonio Banderas, just fresh out of ‘Shrek’ franchise, gives something special in this film, playing his character as intense and emotionally detached as Almodóvar so desires, giving an outstanding performance.
+The acting is great in the movie.
+Antonio Banderas, just fresh out of ‘Shrek’ franchise, gives something special here, playing his character as intense and emotionally detached as Almodóvar so desires, giving an outstanding performance.
 Elena Anaya, who plays Dr. Robert Ledgard’s captive, also gives a powerful performance, showing just the right amount of emotional detachment and quite desperation as her character struggles with the horrific aftermath of Dr. Robert Ledgard’s scientific experimentations.
 With outstanding camerawork, setting, costumes and music (Alberto Iglesias), ‘The Skin I Live In’ accepts nothing short of perfection.

 Although not necessarily for the mainstream audience’s multiple viewings (the film contains a decent amount of graphic content), ‘The Skin I Live In’ is, nevertheless, a triumph of specifically ‘Almodóvar’s cinematography.
 The film is very beautiful artistically, with very well thought-out shots and thought-provoking plot sequence.
 A viewing is essential as the film’s ‘impact’ is virtually guaranteed.
 9/10

-Psychologically, the film is very interesting in portraying a mental state of a human being who underwent a sex-reassignment surgery, though the impact of such operation on a human psyche was grossly underplayed in the film.
-Whoever saw the documentary ‘The Boy Who Was Turned into a Girl’ depicting the life of David Reimer (committed suicide at the age of 38), will know the catastrophic consequences of such a procedure if it is performed without consent, and the fact that ‘female/male sexuality’ is ‘in the brain’, and cannot be ‘learned’.
+Psychologically speaking, the film is very interesting because it showcases a mental state of an individual who has just undergone a sex-reassignment surgery.
+Whoever saw the documentary ‘The Boy Who Was Turned into a Girl’, depicting the life of David Reimer (committed suicide at the age of 38), will know the catastrophic consequences of such a procedure if it is performed without consent, and the fact that “female/male sexuality” is, in fact, “in the brain”, and cannot be “learned”.

-It is also a merit to the film that it could be so scientifically unrealistic, bordering on being fantastic in its conceptual ideas, while maintaining its realistic undertones on screen throughout.
-In that vein, the film is a great play with the audience’s own romantic notions, sexuality and feelings, as they have to psychologically reconcile themselves rapidly to a drastic shift in the circumstances in the film.
+It is also a merit to the movie that it could be so scientifically unrealistic, bordering fantastic concepts, and yet, maintain realistic undertones successfully.
+In that vein, the film is a great play with the audience’s own romantic notions, sexuality and feelings, as they have to psychologically reconcile themselves rapidly to a drastic shift in the film’s circumstances.

-Dr. Robert Ledgard presents a nice character study.
-Contrary to popular opinion, one can say that Dr. Ledgard, rather than being a psychopath or an evil ‘monster’, is actually just a man who is torn with grief over losing his family to very traumatic events, and loses his sanity on that basis, becoming obsessed with the image of his wife, desiring to return her whatever the cost.
+Dr. Robert Ledgard presents a nice character study too.
+Contrary to popular opinion, one can say that Dr. Ledgard, rather than being a psychopath or an evil “monster”, is actually just a man who went insane with grief over losing his family to very traumatic events, becoming obsessed with his wife’s image, desiring to return her to this world at whatever cost.
 Dr. Robert Ledgard is vindictive and egoistic, but he is also a man who wants to fulfil his professional ambitions, and turning Vicente into Vera presents a real professional challenge to him, which he finds hard to resist.